 Here are some useful links to the main components mentioned in the drawings.
 Naturally, substitutions are possible (just observe the correct voltages, current and other pertinent ratings) but you may wish to use the components specified, in which case, knowing where to look for them is half the battle.

-A Square D I-Line Panel Board is used to distribute the 240V power.
-This panel uses FA Molded Case Circuit Breakers for loads up to 100 amperes.
+A Schneider Electric I-Line Panel Board is used to distribute the 240V power.
+This panel uses PowerPact B Molded Case Circuit Breakers for loads up to 125 amperes.

-A Square D NQOD Panel Board is used to distribute the 120/208V power.
+A Schneider Electric NQ Panel Board, such as the 30-circuit, 100A, 3 PH, 4 Wire NQ Panelboard Interior is used to distribute the 120/208V power.
 This panel uses QOB Bolt-on Circuit Breakers.

-The low voltage Control Power Transformers provide 24 volts for the control wiring.
-The Switches (no the link is not a mistake -- the selector switches are with the pushbuttons) and Pushbuttons chosen have large handles and buttons meant to be used by an operator wearing gloves (as is common in the railway profession).
+The low voltage control transformers, which could be from the HPS Imperator line of molded control transformers or the HPS Spartan line of open core and coil control transformers, provide 24 volt power for the control wiring.
+The selector switches and pushbuttons are from the Schneider Electric Harmony Push Buttons line, either in the 22mm or 30mm sizes, which have large handles and buttons that are meant to be used by an operator wearing gloves (as is common in the railway profession).

 There are three sources of power available to the car (480V trainline, 240V diesel and 240V standby).
 At any one time, it is imperative that only one source be used to supply the power requirements of the car (if two sources were ever connected simultaneously, they would have to be properly phased to avoid causing an instantaneous overload at connection time).
 In normal use, it is not possible to prevent more than one source of power from being present at any one time (e.g. 480V trainline may be plugged in while the diesel is running) so the control circuits are designed to only select a single source of power, regardless of how many sources are available.